Theodore Bikel: Folk singer and composer

 Bikel's close friendship with Seeger was sometimes tested as a result of the Newport festival's choice of performers.
 On one occasion, Seeger became infuriated during Bob Dylan's legendary 1965 performance accompanied by the Paul Butterfield Blues Band.
 Seeger expected Bikel to support him: "Theo, for Chrissake—tell them.
 Set them straight!"
-Bikel stepped forward and told Seeger, "Peter, this band, these rebels—they are us.
+Bikel, as well as Seeger, was shocked when Bob Dylan turned electric at the festival, an event some call "Dylan's declaration of musical independence", but Bikel stepped forward and told Seeger, "Peter, this band, these rebels—they are us.
 They are what we were 20 years ago.
 Remember?"
 Seeger stared at him "like a trauma victim", as Bikel succeeded in calming Seeger down enough to let the group finish their songs.
-In 1965, Bikel, as well as Seeger, was shocked when Bob Dylan turned electric at the festival, an event some call "Dylan's declaration of musical independence."

-In 1962, Bikel became the first singer besides Dylan to perform "Blowin' in the Wind" in public.
 His album A Folksinger's Choice (1964) featured Jim McGuinn (as he was then known) on banjo.
 Bikel (with business partner Herb Cohen) opened the first folk music coffee house in Los Angeles, The Unicorn.
 Its popularity led to the two opening a second club, Cosmo Alley, which, in addition to folk music, presented poets such as Maya Angelou and comics including Lenny Bruce.
 Bikel became increasingly involved with civil-rights issues and progressive causes, and was a Eugene McCarthy delegate to the 1968 Democratic Convention.

 Personal life

 Bikel was married four times.
-He married Ofra Ichilov in 1942.
+He married Ofra Ichilov in 1952.
 They divorced the following year.
 His second marriage was in 1967 to Rita Weinberg Call, with whom he had two children.
 They divorced in 2008.
 He married conductor Tamara Brooks later that year.
 She died in 2012.
 He married journalist and foreign correspondent Aimee Ginsburg on December 29, 2013.